ekoedmedia/MedWave/README.md

 To install MedWave it is best to follow the step provided below, or for more detailed steps see: [MedWave Installation in-depth][2]

+#### Step 1: Create MySQL Database and User
+Create a MySQL Database and User for MedWave on your server.
+Remember the login details as you will need them.

+#### Step 2: Get MedWave
+Get MedWave either by downloading the zip, or cloning it via command line.

+#### Step 3: Edit settings.json
+Edit system/settings.json to contain your connection information. *DO NOT EDIT conName, or DB Type*

+#### Step 4: Run console install script
+Via command line, run `php system/console` to and follow the install commands instructions.

+#### Step 5: Create Administrator Account
+Via command line again, run `php system/console` and create a user with role a.

+#### Step 6: Finished
+Celebrate, you have now finished installing MedWave.

 Learn More
 ----------